Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 VBeam Laser Treatment

-What to expect: Your dermatologist will use a powerful light beam to break down the wart’s blood vessels.
+What to expect: In this procedure, we use a powerful light beam to break down the wart’s blood vessels.
 Each session takes about 15 minutes to 2 hours, depending on the problem’s severity.

-Prior to your appointment, the doctor may ask you to avoid sun exposure, chemical peels, vitamin A-containing medications and other treatments that may cause your skin to become photosensitive.
+Before their laser wart treatment appointment, we ask our patients to avoid sun exposure, chemical peels, vitamin A-containing medications and other treatments that may cause their skin to become photosensitive.

 Is VBeam laser treatment of warts painful?
-Your care provider will use a device that sprays a cold, numbing mist on the skin while the laser is being applied.
-Most patients experience minimal discomfort during the procedure, although warts in sensitive areas may need topical pain medication.
+The device sprays a cold, numbing mist on the skin as we apply the laser.
+Most patients experience minimal discomfort during the procedure, although warts in sensitive areas may need topical or injectable pain medication.
 The site may feel mildly tender for up to 2 weeks.

-Downtime: The duration of the recovery period after laser surgery depends on the wart’s size, distribution and location.
+Downtime: The duration of the recovery period after laser wart removal surgery depends on the wart’s size, distribution and location.
 Downtime is minimal if it is small and away from the plantar areas or other frequently compressed sites.
-Otherwise, recovery will take a few weeks.
+Otherwise, recovery can take a few weeks.

 Some warts respond immediately to VBeam laser treatment, but most cases require multiple sessions.